EF21-P and Friends: Improved Theoretical Communication Complexity for Distributed Optimization with Bidirectional Compression: Experimental Highlights

 In particular, we consider the logistic regression task with \textit{real-sim} (\# of features $ = $ 20,958, \# of samples equals 72,309) from LIBSVM dataset \citep{chang2011libsvm}.
 Each plot represents the relations between function values and the total number of coordinates transmitted from and to the server.
 In all algorithms, the Rand$K$ compressor is used to compress information from the workers to the server.
 In the case of \algname{EF21-P + DIANA} and \algname{EF21-P + DCGD}, we take Top$K$ compressor to compress from the server to the workers.

 The results are presented in Figure~\ref{fig:diana_real_sim}.
 The main conclusion from these experiments is that \algname{EF21-P + DIANA} and \algname{EF21-P + DCGD} converge to a solution not slower than \algname{DIANA}, even though \algname{DIANA} does not compress vectors sent from the server to the workers!
 This means that \algname{EF21-P + DIANA} and \algname{EF21-P + DCGD} can send $\times400$ less values from the server to the workers for free!
 Moreover, we see that \algname{EF21-P + DCGD} converges faster than its competitors.
+Similar experimental results were observed in \citep{philippenko2021preserved}.